This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 you may get an error.
 And this is just one of many types of errors you may get with schema-on-read.
 Since most document

-stores don’t support domain constraints or foreign key constraints, you will also have to worry about typos in field
+stores don’t support domain constraints or foreign-key constraints, you will also have to worry about typos in field

-names, null or empty values for required fields, incorrect types for fields, IDs that reference non-existent documents
+names, incorrect types for fields, IDs that reference nonexistent documents in other collections, and so on.

 Dealing with these errors when you read the data is hard, so it’s better to prevent these errors in the first place by